The Complete Guide to Bubble Hash vs. Rosin

 Full-Melt Bubble Hash – Understanding the Star Rating System

-Bubble hash is rated according to how effectively it melts when heated.
+Bubble hash is rated on a scale of 1 to 6 stars according to how effectively it melts when heated.
 The more it melts, the fewer impurities that are present.
 Bubble hash actually gets its name from the tiny bubbles that emerge as the concentrate melts.
 This concentrate is rated on a 6-star scale: 6 stars is considered full-melt, 3 and 4 stars are considered half-melt, and 1 to 2 stars are considered cooking-grade hash.

 Pictured: full melt, 6 star bubble hash made by Essential Extracts (Instagram: @essentialextractsllc)